Politics

 - Be able to produce a good standard of written English.

-Students have gone on to a wide variety of careers including journalism, law, the armed forces, the police, business and media.
+Politics is highly regarded by employers and universities.
+Past students have gone into careers such as journalism, law, the armed forces, police, business and media.

 Just because you do not take an interest in politics doesn’t mean politics won’t take an interest in you.